LimitlessUR/Limitlessur/README.md

 Seeking full time Data Analyst position

-- 🔭 I’m currently working with MySQL, PostgreSQL, and Tableau
+- 🔭 I’m currently working with SQL Server, MySQL, PostgreSQL, Tableau, and Power BI

 - 👯 I’m always looking to collaborate and constantly learn more about the Engineering World